The Potential Damage of Weight Centric Comments

 “Hopefully it doesn’t take you too long to get your body back after pregnancy.”

--she never lost her body.
+-They never lost her body.
 That body just grew a child while navigating all that life throws at it.
 The human body is an instrument, not an ornament, and females are life giving!

 "If you don't start working harder in gym class you're never going to lose weight"